TheLastDigitOfPi/EconoME/ReadMe.md

 # EconoMe

-EconoMe is a game developed using the Unity engine that simulates an economy.
+EconoMe is a game developed using the Unity engine.
 The goal of this project was to practice clean coding skills and problem-solving skills while implementing new features.

+## Game Summary

+EconoMe is an open world 2D pixel art RPG that aims to allows players to expand the world to their heart's content.
+The player starts in a small town where they can interact with NPCs and start to learn about the world they have just entered.
+The name of the game EconoMe comes from the major feature of the game.
+Players can collect resources and either use them to craft new items or exchange them on the changing market.
+Players can create pieces of land called tiles and place them in a resource world in order to get more and higher levels of resources.
+The game also features a combat system with enemies and bosses that can drop rare loot!

 ## Features